morten1982/crossCobra/readme.md

 - > Sourcecode analyzing
 - > Find dead code (using vulture)
 - > Python Codestyle check (using pycodestyle)
-- > Terminal window
+- > Start terminal window
+- > Start Python Interpreter
-- > Filebrowser included
+- > Filebrowser included (delete, rename .... files and folders)
+- > Setting Breakpoints and run code until breakpoint included

 - > should be cross platform :) -> but was tested only on linux !